 Ketamine, a molecule belonging to the class of arylcyclohexylamines, has seen a remarkable evolution from its initial synthesis in 1962 by Professor Calvin Stevens.
 As the third iteration in a series of compounds, ketamine distinguished itself by becoming a safe and effective anesthetic, known for its unique ability to disconnect the thinking part of the brain from the feeling part.
 This characteristic, known as dissociation, is why ketamine has been labeled a dissociative anesthetic.
-Now, we’re seeing a psychedelic renaissance nationwide including the rise of ketamine therapy in Canada.
+Now, we’re seeing a psychedelic renaissance nationwide including the rise of psychedelic therapy in Canada.

 Anesthetic Use and Safety Profile of Ketamine